The Essence of Uganda via Dubai

 MURCHISON FALLS / ENTEBBE 5-6 hours drive, picnic lunch included

 The tour starts with a 5-6 hour drive.
 Before you return to Entebbe, you must make an essential stop at the top of Murchison Falls, where you can walk within inches of crashing waters and feel the ancient rocks vibrate under your feet.
 Then proceed by vehicle heading south to Entebbe.
 A lunch box will be included.

-Later that afternoon: Arrive at Entebbe where you are going to spend the night at Lake Victoria Hotel.
+Later that afternoon: Arrive at Entebbe, where you will spend the night at Lake Victoria Hotel.
 Dinner on your own.
 Overnight.

 BB, Lunch box

 ENTEBBE / DUBAI

 Buffet breakfast at the hotel.
 Morning at leisure.
-In the afternoon, transfer to Entebbe International airport for your Emirates flight to Dubai.
+In the afternoon, transfer to Entebbe International Airport for your Emirates flight to Dubai.
 Arrive in the afternoon at Dubai International Airport and proceed to the COPTHORNE HOTEL by shuttle bus to spend the next few hours at the hotel in Dubai.

 DUBAI / ORLANDO

 You will be picked up by the hotel shuttle bus to transfer you to Dubai International Airport for your Emirates flight to Orlando, Florida, USA.

 Morning arrival at Orlando International Airport and connect with your flight to your next destination.

 WELCOME BACK HOME.